kumahq/kuma-website/docs/docs/dev/explore/overview.md

 This sections gives an overview of a Kuma service mesh.
 It also covers how to start integrating your services into your mesh.

-A Kuma mesh is made up of two main components:
+A Kuma mesh consists of two main components:

 - **Data plane**: The data plane consists of the data plane proxies that run alongside your services.
   All of your mesh traffic flows through these proxies on its way to its destination.
-  Kuma's data plane proxy is based on [Envoy](https://www.envoyproxy.io/).
+  Kuma's uses [Envoy](https://www.envoyproxy.io/) for its data plane proxy.
 - **Control plane**: The control plane tells the data plane proxies how to handle mesh traffic.
   Kuma users create and configure [policies](../../policies/introduction) that the Kuma control plane processes to generate configuration for the data plane proxies.

 ::: tip
-**Multi-mesh**: One Kuma control plane deployment can control multiple, isolated data planes using the [`Mesh`](../../policies/mesh) resource.
+**Multi-mesh**: one Kuma control plane deployment can control multiple, isolated data planes using the [`Mesh`](../../policies/mesh) resource.
 As compared to one control plane per data plane, this option lowers the complexity and operational cost of supporting multiple meshes.
 :::

 This is a high level visualization of a Kuma service mesh: